Puppet-Finland/vagrant-files/README.md

 where FQDN is the fully-qualified domain name for the new node.
 The FQDN is primarily used to make sure that "facter fqdn" resolves to a reasonable value.

+Environment variables given in .env can be overridden on the command-line.
+For
+example:

+    $ FQDN=server.domain.com AMI=ami-628cbc7f VOLUMESIZE=40 vagrant up